soyuka/pidusage/README.md

 | [usePs] | <code>boolean</code> | `PIDUSAGE_USE_PS`| `false` | When true uses `ps` instead of proc files to fetch process information |
 | [maxage] | <code>number</code> | `PIDUSAGE_MAXAGE`| `60000` | Max age of a process on history. |

+`PIDUSAGE_SILENT=1` can be used to remove every console message triggered by pidusage.

 ### pidusage.clear()

 If needed this function can be used to delete all in-memory metrics and clear the event loop.
 This is not necessary before exiting as the interval we're registring does not hold up the event loop.